JetBrains/intellij-sdk-docs/topics/appendix/resources/marketing.md

 [JetBrains Marketplace](https://plugins.jetbrains.com) provides embeddable widgets that you can place on your website using a simple code snippet:

-- Embeddable **Plugin Card** - renders an information card with the plugin name, icon, description, last update, and download counter,
+- Embeddable **Plugin Card** – renders an information card with the plugin name, icon, description, last update, and download counter,
-- Embeddable **Install Plugin** Button - provides a button that allows installing your plugin right in the user's IDE, if it is currently open.
+- Embeddable **Install Plugin** Button – provides a button that allows installing your plugin right in the user's IDE, if it is currently open.

-For more details, please follow the [Embeddable Content](https://plugins.jetbrains.com/docs/marketplace/embeddable-content.html) section in the JetBrains Marketplace documentation.
+For more details, follow the [Embeddable Content](https://plugins.jetbrains.com/docs/marketplace/embeddable-content.html) section in the JetBrains Marketplace documentation.

 ## Readme Badges